 - You must declare interests in any proposed transactions and arrangements with your company.

 The Memorandum of Association provides certain data.
 This document contains the details of a director’s rights, duties, and power, as authorised by the shareholders under the provisions of the Companies Act.

-The Companies Act 2006 directors’ duties -the general duties
+The Companies Act 2006 director duties (UK) -the general duties

-Some general duties also apply, and they are part of the responsibilities and duties of a director (UK).
+Some general duties also apply, and they are part of the UK director responsibilities and duties of a director (UK).
 These cover a wide area, and these are:

 - Make decisions for the good of the company and its owners.
 A director’s decision-making will also need to bear in mind the interests of any creditors.